mintapi/mintapi/README.md

 `mintapi` scrapes Mint.com by using Selenium/WebDriver to navigate a browser.
 Once logged in,
 `mintapi` allows programatic, automated access to Mint's UI.
-`mintapi` will download the latest stable release of chromedriver, unless --use_chromedriver_on_path is given.
 ## IMPORTANT: mintapi 2.0 vs 1.x and breaking changes

 We recently released 2.0, which supports (and only supports) the new Mint UI: